tensorflow/swift-apis/Documentation/Development.md

     <summary>Windows Build Script</summary>

-*Note: This must be executed in the x64 Native Developer Command Prompt*
+*Note: This must be executed in the x64 Native Developer Command Prompt.*

 *Note: You will either need to be running with elevated privilleges, have rights to create symbolic links and junctions, or have enabled developer mode to successfully create the directory junctions.
 You may alternatively copy the sources instead of creating a junction.*

 ```cmd
 :: clone swift-apis